-Many people are not prepared for the emotional roller-coaster of the grieving process.
-This can be quite scary.
-You often feel very alone, misunderstood and angry.
-You might even think that you are actually going crazy.
+Going through a divorce can be a heart-wrenching experience.
+Many people are not prepared for the emotional roller-coaster, which can be quite scary.
+You often feel very alone, misunderstood, angry, and might even think that you are actually going crazy.
 Let me assure you that you are not going crazy.
 You are just grieving the death of your marriage, as well as the loss of your hopes and dreams.
 Regardless if you chose to leave your marriage or if you were left, you were not ready for the barrage of emotions.
 Even if you were unhappy in your marriage, you thought that you had it all together.
 You knew what to expect from day to day.
-Maybe, you had a very clear picture in your mind about what your future would look like.
+You had a very clear picture in your mind about what your future would look like.
 Now it’s all gone.

 Here are 5 Steps to Sail through the Grieving Process and MOVE FORWARD with Your Life!

 We do all kinds of things to not feel any emotion that makes us feel bad.
 Perhaps you try to shove it down with food, alcohol, or drugs.
 You may try to distract yourself.
 Whatever it is that you are doing, know that it is imperative that you take the time to really feel your feelings.
 Grieving is okay!

 Schedule time to mourn.
 Find a safe environment where you can release your emotions.
 This might be in your home or a secluded place in nature.
 To really feel your feelings, don’t judge them and don’t try to rush the process.
 Just allow them to be.